cinnData/DataSci/2. Introduction to Python/README.md

 `mytuple = ('Messi', 'Cristiano', 'Neymar', 'Coutinho')`

-**Dictionaries** are relevant for data scientists, since they provide a simple way to manage data coming in a special format called JSON.
+**Dictionaries** are relevant for data scientists, since they provide a simple way to manage data coming in a special format called **JSON**.
 In Python, JSON data are just read as a combination of dictionaries and lists.

 The following dictionary contains three features of an individual: